1971 in the Vietnam War: August

 The U.S. announced its support for China joining the United Nations but opposed the ousting of Taiwan.

 The Nixon Administration acknowledged that the CIA was maintaining a 30,000 man irregular force of the RLA in Laos.
-The report also described Chinese road construction around Muong Sai and the buildup of antiaircraft artillery in norther Laos, making the area one of the most highly defended places in the world.
+The report also described Chinese road construction around Muong Sai and the buildup of antiaircraft artillery in northern Laos, making the area one of the most highly defended places in the world.